torresmateo/arcade-gmail-digest/README.md

 2. determines importance
 3. summarizes important emails
 4. categorizes all analyzed emails into 6 categories:
-    a.
-Personal
+   - Personal
-    b.
-Work
+   - Work
-    c.
-Official Duties
+   - Official Duties
-    d.
-Marketing and promotions
+   - Marketing and promotions
-    e.
-News and newsletters
+   - News and newsletters
-    e.
-Other
+   - Other

 The full graph starts by getting the desired number of emails, and dispatching them in parallel to the agents, which will assign a score or category.
 Then,